weto/sebe/README.md

 Reactjs
 Redux

+Changing API service connection.
+Change the service url in the $PATH/src/config.js file.

 Building the application:
 Run the command on the terminal 'npm install' and 'npm start'.

-When you finish executing the above script, a screen will open in the browser with the address http: // localhost: 3003.
+When you finish executing the above script, a screen will open in the browser with the address http://localhost:3003.

 Putting the application into production:
 Run the command on the terminal 'npm run build'.